 And if they're not?
 Well, you get the great pleasure of politely informing us in the comments below, you lovely lot.

 A little known title from obscure developer Irrational Games, BioShock Infinite is the story of a man who must infiltrate a flying city full of racists, puritans and revolutionaries in order to rescue a girl who can open rifts in space and time, thereby marrying the whitewashed, boardwalk idealism of turn of the century America to wild and subversive science-fiction.
 He achieves this primarily by shooting crows out of his fists.
+Check out our Clash in the Clouds DLC review and Burial at Sea Part one and Part Two.

 Metroidvania castle exploration in which death is permanent, but you may continue your adventure playing as your offspring, who inherits not only your gold, skills, abilities and progress, but some form of genetic trait that either helps or hinders them on their adventure.
 Vertigo, short-sightedness, dwarfism, they all affect the experience in a different manner.
+Check out Rogue Legacy review.

 Counter-Strike: Global Offensive